8 days tour

 Day 5: Kyoto

-This morning, visit the seaside Shimizu fish market and enjoy a seafood brunch here fresh out of the sea.
-After brunch, hop back on the Shinkansen bullet train to Kyoto.
-One of the Kyotoโ€™s original names was Heian-kyo, which literally translates to โ€˜tranquillity and peace capitalโ€™, and the thousands of temples, shrines and gardens make it a great place to unwind.
-In the afternoon, head to the Noshiki Market and stroll through โ€˜Kyotoโ€™s Kitchenโ€™.
-Itโ€™s the perfect introduction to Kyoto's regional specialties โ€“ from pickled vegetables hidden beneath layers of fermented rice to delicious and ornate Kyo-wagashi (Kyoto sweets) and other local produce.
-As the sun goes down, continue to Gion, the cityโ€™s cultural centre and most famous geisha district.
-You may catch a glimpse of an elegantly attired geisha or maiko moving between teahouses here, though much of this high-class world of entertainment is still off-limits to outsiders.Accommodation: Hotel
+After a home-cooked, Japanese-style breakfast, hop on the bus and a Shinkansen bullet train to Kyoto.
+One of the Kyotoโ€™s original names was Heian-kyo, which literally translates to โ€˜tranquility and peace capitalโ€™, and the thousands of temples, shrines and gardens make it clear why.
+In the afternoon, head to the Noshiki Market and stroll through โ€˜Kyotoโ€™s Kitchenโ€™ for the perfect introduction to Kyotoโ€™s regional specialties โ€“ from pickled vegetables hidden beneath layers of fermented rice to delicious and ornate Kyo-wagashi (Kyoto sweets) and other local produce.
+As the sun goes down, continue to Gion โ€“ the cityโ€™s cultural centre and most famous geisha district.
+You may catch a glimpse of an elegantly attired geisha or maiko moving between teahouses here, though much of this high-class world of entertainment is still off-limits to outsiders.

 • Day 6 Day 6: Kyoto